agrawalnishant/kafka-examples/README.md

 * Start Schema Registry

-  Go to bin folder in untarred / unzipped Kafka, and execute:
+  Go to $KAFKA_HOME/bin, and execute:
     - `schema-registry-start ../etc/schema-registry/schema-registry.properties`

     This is the reason we need the Confluent's distribution of Kafka.